eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Instance.
 2. The Wallet Provider requests the User to set up at least one User authentication mechanism.
 3. The Wallet Provider issues one or more Wallet Unit Attestations to the Wallet Unit.
+4. The Wallet Provider issues one or more Wallet Instance Attestations to the Wallet Unit.
-4. The Wallet Provider sets up a User account for the User.
+5. The Wallet Provider sets up a User account for the User.

 These steps are described in the sections below.
 For high-level requirements regarding Wallet Unit activation, see [Topic 40](./annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a2323-topic-40---wallet-instance-installation-and-wallet-unit-activation-and-management),